How It Began

 The pandemic period gave us the opportunity to think about how to breathe new life into the area of wasteland between Christchurch Road and Roupell Road.

-This area served as a vital passageway, especially for the young students on their way to nearby schools.
+This area served as a vital through route, especially for young students on their way to nearby schools.

-We embarked on a journey of creativity and reinvention, crafting a project for an inviting garden from what was once a neglected space.
+We embarked on a journey of creativity and reinvention, to make an inviting garden out of what was once a neglected space.

-Our residents christened this newly revitalized area “Huggins Corner,” paying homage to the memory of Margaret and William Huggins, the illustrious astronomers who lived just around the corner at 90 Upper Tulse Hill.
+Our residents christened this newly revitalized area “Huggins Corner,” paying homage to the memory of Margaret and William Huggins, the famous astronomers who lived around the corner at 90 Upper Tulse Hill.

-Together with Social Landscapes we created a plan for the garden, with accessible pathways, wildflower patches, kids’ area with exchange book station, a mural, and planters.
+Together with Social Landscapes we created a plan for the garden, with pathways, wildflower patches, a kids’ area, a mural, and planters.

-Once we had our plan in place, we never stopped working to turn that plan into a reality.
+Once we had our plan in place, we kept on working to turn it into a reality.

 April 2022